MNOSHA Compliance: Recordkeeping standard

 -

 Note: The Survey of Occupational Injuries and Illnesses is a separate program from the OSHA electronic reporting program.
-To learn more about the differences in these programs, read One log, two data collection programs (page 11) in the July 2018 edition of Safety Lines.
+To learn more about the differences in these programs, read One log, two data collection programs – in English or in Spanish – from the July 2018 edition of Safety Lines.

 -